Public Policy Guiding Principles for Setting Legislative and Regulatory Priorities

 1. Promoting Freedom of Association Practice and Good Governance

 B. Laws and regulations should not impede a vibrant association community.
 Associations and other nonprofit membership organizations must use member funds carefully in the normal course of business, and most operate on a very lean and efficient basis.
-The Association Forum opposes public policies that add additional costs to association operations without providing demonstrable additional benefit or value to members and society.
+The Association Forum opposes public policies that add additional costs to association operations without providing demonstrable additional benefits or value to members and society.
 The Association Forum supports governmental laws and policies that provide clear, sensible, not unreasonably restrictive guidance to not-for-profit associations in their operations and practice, in order to encourage a vibrant and innovative association community that decreases governmental dependency and creates individual initiative in professional and business environments.

 C. Volunteerism should be promoted and protected.
 Association and other membership organizations rely on and accomplish their missions most effectively through the active involvement of volunteers in governance and programming.
 Public policy should encourage volunteerism and, in particular, should not expose volunteers to unwarranted liability.

 D. Informational resources of associations should be promoted, not hindered.
-A primary function for associations is the collection, analysis and dissemination of information about an industry or profession.
+A primary function for associations is the collection, analysis, and dissemination of information about an industry or profession.
 Therefore public policy should in no way impede the free flow of information from an association to its members and industry/profession, including that notifying these parties of meetings and publications through which the information is disseminated.

 The Association Forum will work to ensure that the state's Not-for-Profit Incorporation Act, employment laws, lobbying and lobbying registration regulations, tort laws, and other applicable laws and regulations reflect these principles.